-- A hardware standard creates uniformity.
+- A standard creates uniformity and simplified support.

 Overall, these benefits create a better experience and optimum security for the customer and the MSP engineer.